Town crier

 “Hear Ye” archive

-2024-11-19: As our world nuzzles the (predicted) switchover to GURPS Tech Level 9, how we doin’ on the actual gadgetry?
+2024-11-19: As our world nudges up against the (predicted) switchover to GURPS Tech Level 9, how we doin’ on the actual gadgetry?
 Well, we’ve ably surpassed the acceleration and range predicted for electric autos by Car Wars and GURPS Autoduel, and – needless to say – have blown away many games’ predictions involving the capabilities of computers and related gadgetry.
 But how about, say, the running speed of robots?
 While I need to dig into game supplements to see what was predicted, I’ll note that bipedal bots have just hit a new running speed record (wearing actual sneakers!) of 3.6 meters per second – a near-exact GURPS Move 4.
 Like you or me with Light encumbrance, maybe?
 (Or me even without, probably.)

 Expect TL 9 to herald the arrival of Move 5 and faster ‘bots.
 (And thanks to AI, a ‘bot will lace up its sneakers with an understanding of the old joke that it doesn’t need to outrun the bear, it just has to outrun us.)